 MBBS MD FRCP (London) FHRS

-Dr Segal is a cardiologist who specialises in electrophysiology – the study of heart rhythm disorders.
+Dr Segal specialises in electrophysiology – the study of heart rhythm disorders.
 He focuses on seeing patients with rapid palpitations and tachycardias, irregular heart beats, ectopic or ‘skipped’ beats, pauses and slow heart beats, dizzy spells and black outs as well as patients with breathlessness and tiredness due to atrial fibrillation.
 He is an expert in performing electrophysiology studies, catheter ablation for all types of arrhythmia and implanting pacemakers, defibrillators (ICDs), loop recorders and biventricular pacing systems.
 He has performed over 1900 electrophysiology studies & ablations (including the use of 3-dimensional and non-contact mapping systems) and over 1000 device implantation procedures.
 He also performs pacemaker lead extraction and implants left atrial appendage occlusion devices (the Watchman & Amulet devices) for patients with AF and high risk of stroke who cannot take anticoagulants or when anticoagulants have failed.

 Dr Segal’s clinical and research endeavours centre around atrial fibrillation ablation, mapping ventricular arrhythmias and diagnostics for SVT.
 He also has specialist interests in conduction disease in patients with myotonic dystrophy and the development of scoring systems to identify risk factors to guide cardiac device implantation in different patient groups.
 He presents and publishes widely on key aspects of cardiac arrhythmias and device implantation both nationally and internationally.